SEPA Instant Payments

 Timeline

-Lead UX/UI Designer through the end-to-end process: discovery, information architecture, wire-framing, design, prototyping, user testing and iterations throughout testing and build.
+Lead UX/UI Designer through the end-to-end process: discovery, defining, wire-framing, designing, prototyping, user testing and iterations throughout testing and build.

 Figma